Pavetta lanceolata – updating web now!

 Fruit

-The Fruit is a slightly fleshy Drupe (fleshy, 1-seeded indehiscent fruits with each seed enclosed in a stony endocarp; stone fruit e.g., peach) that occurs in dense clusters.
+The Fruit is a slightly fleshy, pea-sized Drupe (fleshy, 1-seeded indehiscent fruits with each seed enclosed in a stony endocarp; stone fruit like a peach) that occurs in dense clusters (photo 387).
 The fruit is almost spherical and up to 7mm in diameter.
 It is initially green, becomes black, and finally shrivels (photo 387).
-In this photo, the remains of the persistent and now truncate calyx are visible on the end of each fruit.
+In this photo, the remains of the persistent and truncate calyx may be visible at the end of a fruit.
+Usually only one almost spherical Seed is produced in each fruit.
 (Feb-Jul).
-Usually only one almost spherical Seed is produced in each fruit.

 Distribution & Ecology